How Encryption Works in Cybersecurity (Types, Examples & Real-World Use 2026)

 ECC — Elliptic Curve Cryptography

 ECC provides the same security as RSA with dramatically smaller key sizes — a 256-bit ECC key provides roughly equivalent security to a 3072-bit RSA key.
 Smaller keys mean faster computation and less data transmitted.
 ECC is the preferred choice for modern systems, particularly where performance matters (mobile devices, IoT, TLS 1.3).
-The variant most commonly used is ECDSA (Elliptic Curve Digital Signature Algorithm) for digital signatures and ECDH (Elliptic Curve Diffie-Hellman) for key exchange.

 How HTTPS and TLS Work — Encryption in Your Browser

+When you see the padlock in your browser and HTTPS in the URL, TLS (Transport Layer Security) is protecting your connection.
 TLS uses a process called a handshake that happens before any data is exchanged.
 In TLS 1.3 (the current standard), this takes one round trip — meaning encryption is established in a single back-and-forth exchange, adding less than a millisecond of latency:

 4. Session Keys Derived: Both sides derive symmetric session keys from the shared secret.
 All subsequent communication is encrypted with these AES session keys — fast symmetric encryption using keys no eavesdropper knows.